Logan-Martin/Engineering_3_Notebook--CAD_Onshape/README.md

 *Gif of the skateboard I made*

-### Reflection of the assignment: - some thoughts on what you learned and the process of learning it (don't skimp on this section!)
+### Reflection of the assignment: - In this assignment I learned many things, but one thing I found really cool is replicate.
+This allows you to basically multiply something on an axis, which is basically magic for me.
+I struggled on how to make the truck baseplate and broke it many times.
+Eventually I got it to where it needed to be.
+I also struggled on how to get a logo on the board.
+I got one on there, but it is just a picture and not actually extruded into the board.

 ---
 ## Lego Brick Assignemnt